 Tularemia: Can be ulcerglandular or glandular.
 Ulcerglandular tularemia results in an ulcer forming around the tick bite and swollen lymph glands.
 Glandular is similar, but without an ulcer.
 Both forms come with a high fever and can be life-threatening.
 It is spread by the American dog tick, the Lone Star tick, and the Rocky Mountain wood tick.

 Anaplasmosis: Causes joint pain, lethargy, high fever, vomiting, diarrhea, and sometimes nosebleeds and seizures.
 It is not usually life threatening, though it is carried by many types of ticks.
 The blacklegged tick, the Rocky Mountain wood tick, and the western blacklegged wood tick all spread anaplasmosis.

 Powassan: This virus isn’t common, but in humans, it can be devastating.
 Half of people who get the disease are permanently affected with chronic headaches, muscle wasting, and poor memory.
 Ten percent of people who get it die.
 No known cases have been reported in dogs, but this may be due to lack of testing.
 Powassan is spread by blacklegged ticks.

-- Dogs who travel to the country for hikes in the wooded areas, especially those in the northeast and Great Lakes areas, as well as marshy areas near oceans and bodies of water should be careful.
-Instances of Lyme disease have gone up in the past several years, and this year will likely be even worse.
+- Dogs who travel to suburban and rural areas, especially those in the northeast and Great Lakes areas, as well as marshy areas near oceans and bodies of water should be careful.
+Instances of tick borne diseases have gone up in the past several years, and this year will likely be even worse.

 - When your dog goes out or if you go for a walk, always check for ticks when they come back inside.
-Pay special attention to the face, ears, inner thighs and paws.
+Pay special attention to the face, legs, ears, tails, inner thighs and paws.
 Ticks come in all sizes– from poppy seed, sesame seeds, to the size of a pea and may not be easily visible.

 - Ask your veterinarian if a Lyme vaccination is right for your dog.